Content Syntax

 Rendering custom html

-In rare cases, you might want to render custom HTML in your memos.
-To do this, use __html as langauge for block.
+In rare cases, you might want to render custom HTML.
+To do this, use __html as language for block.

 ```__html